DHTMLX/docs-diagram/docs/api/diagram/defaultlinktype_property.md

 ### Description

-@short: optional, the default type of a connector line
+@short: Optional.
+The default type of a connector line

 The value is applied, if the line object doesn't contain the "type" property